Monitoring for Pesticides in Drinking Water

 How do I access the data?

-You can access monitoring for pesticides in drinking water data from the province's open data portal (see resources section for link).
+You can access monitoring for pesticides in drinking water data from the province's open data portal.